 After spending most of the rest of 1862 operating on Virginia's James and York Rivers and under repair, Southfield returned to North Carolina's internal waters in December.
 On the 10th of that month, she was badly damaged by Confederate forces attacking Plymouth, N.C.
 During March and April 1863, she helped sustain beseiged Federal troops at Washington, N.C.
 The Confederates again took the offensive in early 1864, involving Southfield in further combat actions.
 She was off Plymouth on 19 April, in company with USS Miami , when the new Confederate ironclad ram Albemarle attacked.
 During that action, Southfield was rammed and sunk.

 Engraving published in "Harper's Weekly", May 1864, depicting CSS Albemarle driving off USS Miami , after ramming and sinking USS Southfield (foreground), 19 April 1864.

 The Civil War on Hatteras Island North Carolina

 New light on the experiences of Civil War soldiers stationed on the Outer Banks.
 It follows the crucial maritime battles along the Outer Banks and the famous Burnsides Expedition.
 Aa fascinating history of how one of America's most treasured islands played a significant part in the Civil War

 The Story of the H.L.
 Hunley

 During the Civil War, Union forces blockade the port of Charleston so the Confederate army seeks a way to attrack the Yankee Ships.
 George Dixon is part of the group of men given the task of creating and building the "fish boat," a submarine.
 The H.L.
 Hunley ultimately sets out on its mission to sink Yankee ships, but fails to return, its whereabouts unknown.

 The U.S. Navy Museum takes you on an informed and entertaining romp through one of North America s oldest and finest military museums.
 The museum has been in continuous operation at the Washington Navy Yard since the American Civil War

-Alabama sailed over 75,000 miles and captured more than 60 Union vessels.
+She was known as "the ghost ship."
+During the Civil War, the CSS Alabama sailed over 75,000 miles and captured more than 60 Union vessels.
 But her career came to an end in June of 1864 when she was sunk by the USS Kearsarge off the coast of Northern France

 The Blue and the Gray

 The Civil War proved a backdrop for this 1982 miniseries.
 Complete and uncut three disc set.
 Two families divided by the War Between the States.
 A Southerner caught when he becomes a war correspondent for the Northern newspaper.
 He finds himself where history's in the making from the Battle of Bull Run to Abraham Lincoln's assassination

 Blue Vs. Gray - Killing Fields

 Relive the most vicious fighting of the Civil War, in which General Ulysses S. Grant forcibly reversed the tide of the conflict by paying with the blood of thousands.
 It was a desperate time for the Union